kokog78/ibello-api/src/main/markdown/documentation/API.en.md

 }
 ```

 Page-definition could have special fields, which contains searching parameters of elements in the page.
-These elements have `WebElement`type.
+These elements have `WebElement `type.
 These fields are needed for operations with elements and check ups.
-Ibello initializes these fields automatically, if searching parameters are given in `@Find` annotations parameters.
+Ibello initializes these fields automatically if searching parameters are given in `@Find` annotations parameters.

 For operations with elements, we have to use `doWith` method, which has only one parameter called `WebElement`.